 Growing weed in Minnesota

 Although Minnesota is pretty nice about weed usage, they aren’t too happy about growers.
-For that reason, it is a good idea to grow as discretely as possible.
-You do not want to get caught, and if you do, you only want them to find one or two plants.
+For that reason, it is a good idea to grow as discretely as possible if you try your chances.
+You do not want to get caught, and if you do, that plant should be under 42 grams.
 Instead of making it hard on yourself, download and read the Marijuana Grow Bible.
-In it, I explain the best ways to grow marijuana in any condition.
+In it, Robert explains the best ways to grow marijuana in any condition.
 You’ll learn how to grow the best weed from a weed growing pro- and it’s free.
-So what are you waiting for, grow weed in Minnesota!

 View other states